QChi (QCH) Trading Up 18.1% This Week

 Buying and Selling QChi

-It is usually not currently possible to purchase alternative cryptocurrencies such as QChi directly using U.S. dollars.
-Investors seeking to acquire QChi should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Changelly or Gemini.
+It is usually not possible to purchase alternative cryptocurrencies such as QChi directly using U.S. dollars.
+Investors seeking to acquire QChi should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase QChi using one of the exchanges listed above.

 Receive News & Updates for QChi Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for QChi and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.